landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 The `.lin` format mitigates these issues with:

-1. Compressing data means you save space on the disc.
-Note, I'm also conveniently ignoring the fact that `common.lin` is duplicated in each map's directory and is the same for every map which negates part of this.
+1. Compressing data means you save space on the disc...
+If you conveniently ignore the fact that `common.lin` is duplicated in each map's directory and is the same for every map I tested, which kinda negates part of this.
 2. Streaming data in from the file instead of decompressing the whole thing at once saves on overall memory pressure during the data loading phase.
-3. Laying out the file in a byte-for-byte exact read order increases I/O speeds by not having to seek around the physical media, and ensures that you don't need to magic to translate an uncompressed offset to a compressed one in a performant manner.
+3. Laying out the file in a byte-for-byte exact read order increases I/O speeds by not having to seek around the physical media, and ensures that you don't need magic to translate an uncompressed offset to a compressed one in a performant manner.

 ## Logging Load Order for Static Recompilation

 I really, really wanted to avoid doing any runtime dumping that requires playing the game in an emulator or physical console.
-It doesn't scale well to other games that may have a similar format and is generally less flexible.
-But doing runtime observations are extremely useful in making sense of the format, so I went ahead and added some logging to get an idea of the _file_ read order from the compressed archive when booting the game:
+It doesn't scale well to other games and is generally less flexible.
+But doing runtime observations are extremely useful in making sense of the format, so I went ahead and added some logging to get an idea of the file read order from the compressed archive when booting the game:

 ```
 ..\System\Engine.u